USA Work Visa

 • Fourth Preference EB-4: It is a highly specialized visa category that includes religious workers, employees of foreign service posts in the US, non-citizen minors, and retired employees of international organizations.

-• Fifth Preference EB-5: The EB-5 Immigrant Investor Program applies to individuals who invest at least 1.8 million USD in a new enterprise that has employed at least 10 full-time US workers, or invest at least 900,000 USD in a new commercial venture that employs at least 10 full-time US workers.
+• Fifth Preference EB-5: The EB-5 Immigrant Investor Program applies to individuals who invest at least $1,050,000 USD in a new enterprise.
+The enterprise must have employed at least 10 full-time US workers, or invest at least $800,000 USD in a Targeted Employment Area (TEA) or infrastructure project that employs at least 10 full-time US workers.

 Here are the types of US Temporary Work Visas: